 Project World Health is a non-profit organization run by students at the University of South Florida's College of Medicine and College of Pharmacy.

-We would greatly appreciate it if you would please visit the donation page to help support us in our endeavors!
+While you explore our website to learn more about us, please consider visiting the donation page to help support us in our endeavors!

-One of the ways we achieve our mission is by traveling to Jarabacoa, Dominican Republic with the help of Hope & Health for a medical mission trip each Spring.
+With the help of Hope & Health, Project World Health is able to provide clinic care and medical supplies through a medical mission trip each Spring.
 We bring suitcases packed to the brim with medications and basic hygienic supplies including anti-parasitic medications, vitamins, toothbrushes, toothpaste, shampoos, soap, and other basic necessities.

-We generally have 4 clinic days, during which we visit 10 different clinic sites and on average attend to a population exceeding 1,000 patients.
+We typically have 4 clinic days, during which we visit 8-10 different clinic sites and on average attend to a population exceeding 1,000 patients.

 Our goals include to teach and promote health, provide basic medical supplies and humanitarian need, work with local health care providers, perform basic surgical procedures, as well as provide fluoride varnish treatments, vitamins, and parasite treatments.